 Don’t forget to be personal

 Clients know you’re busy, but responding to an email inquiry with an auto response may not have the positive impact you intended.
 About 25% of couples don’t like generic automated responses, as they can be perceived as impersonal and often provide little added value.
-Take an extra minute to include in your reply some details from their message, such as wedding date, style, or venue, or to add a personal comment.
-This effort makes a human connection and helps you stand out in their crowded inbox.
+Take an extra minute to include some details from their message, such as wedding date, style, or venue, or add a personal comment.
+This small effort makes a human connection and helps you stand out in their crowded inbox.

 Keep it short and simple

-Many couples check emails primarily on their mobile devices, and short emails are more likely to get a reply.
+Many couples check emails primarily on their mobile devices, and therefore short emails are more likely to get a reply.
 Start with a brief subject line and get to the point quickly, since lengthy emails often go unread.
 Avoid long paragraphs by adding line breaks and use bullet points or numbers where possible to highlight important details.
 Come up with a few sample responses to keep on hand so you can quickly add in a bit of custom information based on the inquiry and hit ‘send.’